bogzbonny/yeehaw/src/_ISSUES.md

 the RmRecEvs for matches to ParentPane.SelfEvs and update the IC.AddRecEvs accordingly.

-##[2211-2202] - Think about Adding OverallPriority to StandardPane
+##[2211-2202] - Think about Adding OverallPriority to Pane
 DON'T IMPLEMENT
-AFFECTED FILES: StandardPane.go
+AFFECTED FILES: pane.rs

 - SEPARATE from priorities of keystrokes and commands
 - wouldn't affect prioritizers